 "If the place blows up, you want that tenant to have enough insurance to not only cover their operations and area, but also injuries to other folks and to the entire property," Pharr says.

-That's one reason requiring liability insurance is a smart move for landlords.
+That's one reason requiring general liability insurance is a smart move for landlords.
 According to John Scheef, litigation attorney and co-founder of the law firm Scheef & Stone, LLP, a commercial lease divides liabilities and risks between the landlord and tenant.
 The landlord takes on the responsibility for repairs and maintenance while the tenant has to pay for any damage he or she causes.
 If coverage is not required, the landlord may have to bear the full cost of repairs.

 But Pharr says your liability insurance protects your landlord in other ways.